nour181/Data-warehouse-on-AWS-Redshift/README.md

 ### Datasets:

 we are working on two datasets:
-1) Log Data: data contains loging activities of Sparkify users
+1) Log Data: data contains loging activities of Sparkify users(data is on AWS S3 Bucket)
-2) Song Data: contains informations and metadata about songs and thier artists Note about song data files: json files are partitioned by the first three letters of each song's track ID
+2) Song Data: contains informations and metadata about songs and thier artists(data is on AWS S3 Bucket) Note about song data files: json files are partitioned by the first three letters of each song's track ID